Jitendra42Repo/javafirstws/README.md

     III.
 Configure the "CallbackHandler" as UTPasswordCallBack class.
 Implement "handle(Callback[] callbacks)" method from CallbackHandler (interface) to autheticate the username in the request from in-memory database.

 3. SOAP UI Testing: Add the following <wsse:security> tag in the request <soapenv:Header>.
-Otherwise the serice will return <soap:Fault>.
+Otherwise the service will return <soap:Fault>.

  <soapenv:Header>
     <wsse:Security xmlns:wsse="http://docs.oasis-open.org/wss/2004/01/oasis-200401-wss-wssecurity-secext-1.0.xsd" soapenv:mustUnderstand="1">